 Skip to main content

-Listed below are the Summer Law Intern Program participating components for summer 2023.
-Applicants must meet Summer Law Intern Program eligibility requirements for all positions listed below.
+Listed below are the Summer Law Intern Program participating components for summer 2027.
+Applicants must meet Summer Law Intern Program eligibility requirements at the time they apply.
+You may apply to either the SLIP-Pathways (for pre-law school graduation internships) or the SLIP-Law Clerk (for post-law school graduation internships).

 Civil Division